 According to the census, roughly 45% of the people that live in Tokelau weren’t born there.
 Most came from New Zealand and Samoa.
 Most of the inhabitants belong to the Congregational Christian Church of Samoa or are Roman Catholic.

-Even though Tokelau has a very small population and has faced challenges including overcrowding and the depletion of tuna, Tokelauans have a life expectancy of 69 years, which is on par with other islands in Oceania.
+n though Tokelau has a very small population and has faced challenges including overcrowding and the depletion of tuna, Tokelauans have a life expectancy of 69 years, which is on par with other islands in Oceania.

-On Atafu and Fakaofo, female residents outnumber males.
+Atafu and Fakaofo, female residents outnumber males.
 However, Nukunonu is made up of 57% male residents and 43% female.